jkeefe/newmark-design-development/THE_NOTES.md

 ```
 1. Type: `sqlite3 my.db` to start the database
 1. Type:  `SELECT count() FROM nyc_dog_licenses;` to test it!
+1. Can even do: `SELECT AnimalName, count(AnimalName) FROM nyc_dog_licenses GROUP BY AnimalName ORDER BY count(AnimalName) DESC LIMIT 10;`
 1. Type: `.exit` to exit
-1. Close the Terminal
+1. Close the Terminal with the "X" at the right

 ### Dynamic with a database

 1. **Request:**  You -> https://newmark-bark.glitch.me/first10 -> Glitch
 2. **Response:**  Glitch -> `server.js` -> query a database -> get the answer -> turn into JSON -> you

+#### Let'a make it!

+First ...
-First step, go to the `server.js` file and uncomment the SQLite code.
+- In Glitch go to the `server.js` file
+- Uncomment the SQLite code.
+    - That means delete the `//` from the beginning of the lines
+    - (But not all of those on the first one, which is just a label)
+    - A shortcut: highlight the lines and press `[command] /``

 We'll talk about adding this code in class: